ScottLogic/blog/_posts/2024-08-29-llms-dont-hallucinate.md

 [integrating external data sources](https://arxiv.org/pdf/2104.07567), or even just
-[asking the LLM to evaluate its own answer](https://aclanthology.org/2023.findings-emnlp.123.pdf) are just some of the ingeneous techniques engineers and scientists have proposed.
+[asking the LLM to evaluate its own answer](https://aclanthology.org/2023.findings-emnlp.123.pdf) are just some of the ingenious techniques engineers and scientists have proposed.

 According to OpenAI,